 I set up the space like classrooms I had seen before and enjoyed; I got my lesson plans in order; packed the filing cabinets with resources; started to make copies of overhead slides; put together an area for reading and stacked the shelves with books I had picked up in college or from my parents house.
 Then the students arrived, and all my plans went out the window.
 I realized very quickly that the type of teaching I had been exposed to and grew up with, and the type of teaching taught at many undergrad programs…was quickly becoming a past practice.
 That’s not to say many of the pedagogical and instructional strategies I learned don’t stick with me today (the good ones always will) but these students were different learners than I was…and at the time I was only 22 years old.

 This is #1During the first meetings of my Leadership in Technology College of Education course (ED 6270) at Madonna University I have used some short YouTube movies for both the face-to-face and online versions of the course.
 Developing Professional Learning Networks This is a one minute movie about an Australian teacher training program that shows teachers the benefits in using Twitter.
-After watching it, my students-- all full time teachers-- wanted me to prepare a lesson on it as well.
 Twitter.
 Preparing our students for Web 3.0 learning.
 10 Time-Saving Videos All About iPads In The Classroom.
 You’re probably knee-deep in the new school year worrying about the Common Core State Standards, if students are paying attention, and if you’re really getting through to your students.

 However, many teachers and administrators are starting to think about something else.
 They’re figuring out how to integrate technology into the curriculum, the classroom, and at home.
 One of the most popular pieces of edtech is, of course, the iPad.
 We talk about it all darn day here on Edudemic and that’s because it’s seen widespread adoption and it’s the single device we hear the most questions about.
 An Interesting Collection of Handy iPad Tips for Teachers and Students.
 Today while I was attending an iPad workshop I noticed that some teachers are using their iPads in a time-wasting manner.